 There will always be some issues with such a widespread change but the vision behind it, protecting drivers both from others and themselves, has everyone’s best interests in mind.
 Checking a text message is not worth someone being seriously injured or losing their life.

 Sadly, there are always drivers who put other things before the safety of those they share the road with.
-If you or someone you know has been the victim of distracted driving, call the J. Gonzalez law firm today at 956-630-6700.
+If you or someone you know has been the victim of distracted driving, call the J. J. Gonzalez Injury Attorneys today at 956-630-6700.

 Our experienced team of attorneys will make it their mission to get you and your family the compensation you need and the justice you deserve.
 Don’t let a careless driver get away with the pain they’ve caused; contact us today and let us go to work for you.